StackmateNetwork/stackmate.in/content/_index.md

 - <b>Customized support</b> - email , jitsi & signal
 - <b>Hardware distribution</b> - coldcard & trezor

-> Non-custodian Exchange (ETA: January, 2022)
+> Non-custodian Exchange (ETA: June, 2022)

-A simple non-custodian exchange that links a Bitcoin address, public key or lightning invoice to an INR bank account.
+A simple non-custodian exchange to stack sats directly into your own wallet.

+BUY as low as 100 INR and receive sats in your wallet over Lightning instantly; or wait a few hours until your transaction is batched over Mainnet.

 WUSIWUG Exchange Rate, i.e. what you see is what you get.
 All inclusive exchange fee + miner fee + other service fees + other hidden fees.

 As the first major update we will be providing an opt-in to a daily/weekly/monthly BUY plan for <b>automatic sat stacking</b> at no extra cost.
-[Dollar Cost Averaging](https://dcabtc.com), a form of `SIP`, is THE proven BEST long term strategy to enter the Bitcoin network and protect yourself from volatility.
+[Dollar Cost Averaging](https://dcabtc.com), a form of `SIP` - THE proven BEST long term strategy to enter the Bitcoin network and protect yourself from volatility.

 > Services

-We offer asset management and technology consulting for businesses and individuals interested in building on Bitcoin (BTC).
+We offer <b>asset management</b> and <b>technology consulting</b> for businesses and individuals interested in building on Bitcoin (BTC).

 Reach out to us via [email](mailto:vm@stackmate.in) to schedule a private call.